 "Black mass" is on the verge of becoming a raw material in its own right.
-The S&P Global launched regular pricing of this material in 2023.
+The S&P Global77 launched regular pricing of this material in 2023.

-Car manufacturers are becoming more and more interested in black mass, with BMW, Ford, and Mercedes announcing partnerships for the development of battery recycling projects.
+Car manufacturers are becoming more and more interested in black mass78, with BMW, Ford, and Mercedes announcing partnerships for the development of battery recycling projects.

 Specialists in metals and chemistry are doing the same.
 In May 2023, Glencore joined forces with the Canadian Life Cycle to process black mass and create the largest European battery recycling center.
+The sector has a few challenges - first and foremost that of profitability.